JamesLavin/sync_repos/README.md

 ## IDEAS FOR FUTURE

-* Currently assumes master branch is checked out: Check this assumption before pulling.
 * Improve documentation
 * Upload to Hex
 * Add option to use non-standard file location
 * Add option to halt on failure in single repo.
 (Current default behavior is to attempt to sync every directory, regardless of whether any repo fails)
 * Add option to suppress attempts to `git pull --rebase` (option could work globally or on a per-repo basis)
-* Currently assumes master branch is checked out: Make this work with non-master branches
+* Currently works only when `master` branch is checked out: Make this work with non-`master` branches
 * Option to suppress saving all log files and instead save only the latest log file (or the last N log files?)